missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 Thank you to every Missoula Tech Slack community member for helping to make our home the respectful and inclusive community that it is.

+V0.3 of this Code of Conduct was published on March 11th, 2022.
 V0.2 of this Code of Conduct was published on October 2nd, 2021.
 V0.1 of this Code of Conduct was published on March 19th, 2020.